EconomicsYuchenGuo/EconomicsYuchenGuo.github.io/_pages/includes/publish.md

 - Li, Xi, Aishi Zhang, and Yuchen Guo.
 "Are proactive employees more creative?
 The roles of multisource information exchange and social exchange-based employee-organization relationships."
 Personality and Individual Differences 170 (2021): 110484.
 - Li, Xi, et al. "Causal Role of the Right Dorsolateral Prefrontal Cortex in Organizational Fairness Perception: Evidence From a Transcranial Direct Current Stimulation Study."
 Frontiers in Behavioral Neuroscience 14 (2020): 134.
 - Zhang, Aishi, Xi Li, and Yuchen Guo.
 "Proactive Personality and Employee Creativity: A Moderated Mediation Model of Multisource Information Exchange and LMX."
 Frontiers in Psychology (2021): 2502.

+# Working Paper
+- Guo Yuchen and Liang pinghan.
+“Budgets Rolling and Year-End Spending in China Evidence from a Quasi-Natural Experiment”.
+- Guo Yuchen, Huang Qilin and Liang pinghan.
+“The change of president and the distortion of university funds”.
+- Liang pinghan, Guo Yuchen and Li Chenglin.
+“Fiscal pressure and penalty economy: Evidence based on traffic surveillance data in China”.

+- Ye Yongwei, Guo Yuchen.
+“Controlling shareholder share pledging and corporate social responsibility”.